-As 2 young professionals who work in the divorce industry, and who are both children of divorce, we are excited to share with you our blog series, which we call: “From the Voice of the Child”.
+As 2 young professionals who work in the divorce industry, and who are both children of divorce, we are excited to share with you our blog series.
+Our blog series is called: “From the Voice of the Child”.
 We are Sarah Whyte and Sarah Lessard, children of divorce.

 Allow reasonable flexibility with scheduling.

 Show support by taking an interest in the trip.

 Perhaps ask what your children are most excited about.
 This helps to ensure that the children don’t have any guilty feelings about being far away from you.

-- Be willing to sign necessary travel documentation in a timely manner.
+Be willing to sign necessary travel documentation in a timely manner.

 This makes travelling easier on the other parent.
 If the children are travelling with the alternate parent across a border, documentation proving permission by both parents is often necessary.

-Each year as a Christmas gift, my mother would take my brothers and I to Myrtle Beach for a week in the summer.
+As a Christmas gift, my mother would take my brothers and I to Myrtle Beach for a week in the summer.
 So, every summer we would venture to South Carolina for a week and create long-lasting memories.
 My father would show support by asking a bit about the trip, and what we were looking forward to doing.
 Just showing an interest in the trip shows children that they do not need to feel guilty for travelling with only one parent.